-No. of Members Committee Executive Director (ED) Non- executive Director (NED) Independent Director (ID) Committee Charter Functions Key Responsibilities Power No Charter Exercise all the Responsible for To act, by a Executive 1 3 0 powers of the the majority vote of Board in the management of all its members, management of the business and affairs of the Company when the Board is not in session. and affairs of the Company between sessions of the Board of Directors. on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations provided by Section 35 of the Corporation Code of the Philippines.
-Audit 0 2 2 Has Adopted a Charter Assist the Board in the performance of its oversight responsibility for financial reports and financial reporting process, internal control system, audit process and in monitoring and facilitating compliance with both the internal financial management handbook and pertinent accounting standards, legal and regulatory requirements.
-Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, operational, legal and other risks of the Company, and crisis management. internal control system, including financial reporting control and information technology security; Review all interim and annual financial statements To conduct investigations and make recommendations relating to any communication or reports referred to it under the Whistle Blowing Policy Procedures of the Company, or relating to any findings of major investigations on internal control or financial reporting matters as delegated by the Board or on the Committee's own initiative , and management's response thereto.
+N No. of Members Committee Executive Director (NED) (NED) (NED) (ID) (ID) (Committee Committee Director (NED) (NED) (ID) (ID) (ID) Functions Key Responsibilities Power Executive 1 3 0 No Charter Exercise all the powers of the Board in the management of the business and affairs of the Company when the Board is not in session.
+Responsible for the management of the business and affairs of the Company between sessions of the Board of Directors.
+To act, by a majority vote of all its members, on such specific matters within the competence of the Board, as may be delegated to it in the Bylaws or on a majority vote of the Board, subject to the limitations

-auditina
+provided b

+provided by

+Section 35 of the

+Corporation Code

+4 -1 of the Philippines.

+Has adopted a Charter 21 Assist the Board The Audit To conduct

+a Charter in the Committee, investigations and

+performance of among others, make

+its oversight have the recommendations

+responsibility for following relating to any

+financial reports responsibilities: communication or

+and financial Evaluate and reports referred

+reporting determine any to it under the

+process, internal non-audit work Whistle Blowing

+control system, performed by Policy Procedures

+audit process External of the Company,

+and in Auditors; or relating to any

+monitoring and Establish and findings of major

+facilitating identify the investigations on

+compliance with reporting line of internal control or

+both the internal the Internal financial

+financial Auditor; reporting matters

+management Monitor and as delegated by

+handbook and evaluate the the Board or on

+pertinent adequacy and the Committee's

+accounting effectiveness of own initiative ,

+standards, legal the Company's and

+and regulatory internal control management's

+Audit 0 2 2 requirements. system, response thereto.

+Perform including financial

+oversight reporting

+financial control and

+management information

+functions technology

+specifically in the security;

+areas of Review all

+managing credit, interim and

+market, liquidity, annual financial

+operational, statements

+legal and other before

+risks of the submission to

+Company, and the Board;

+crisis Ensure that the

+management. accounting and

 auditing

 processes,

 practices and

 methods of the

 Company

 comply with

 Philippine and

 internationally-

+I c.macionally

 accepted

 standards;

 Develop a

 transparent

 financial

 management

 system that will

 ensure the

 integrity of

-internal control
+integrity of

 activities

 throughout the

 Corporation

 through a step-

 by-step

 procedures and

 policies

 handbook that

 will be used by

 the entire

 organization;

 and Supervise

 Management in

 Management's

 formulation of

 rules and

 procedures on

 financial

 reporting and

 internal controls

 in accordance

 with relevant

-Han durie The N===: '' guidelines.
-14 h a a + l
+guidelines.

-Has drafted a The Nomination To ensure that It has the power
+Has adopted The Nomination To ensure that It has the power

-Charter for and Hearing all individuals to set guidelines
+a Charter 22 and Hearing all individuals to set guidelines

-formal Committee nominated to on the number of
+Committee nominated to on the number of

-adoption. functions as the become a directorships
+functions as the become a directorships

 body that pre- director of the which a member

 screens and Company have of the Board may

 Nomination 1 3 1 shortlists all the hold pursuant to

-candidates qualifications the policy on
+Nomination 1 3 1 candidates qualifications the policy on

 nominated to and none of the multiple board

 become a disqualification seats under the

 member of the s set forth in Company's CG

 Board of the Company's Manual.

 Directors.
 By-laws and CG

-JI. l II.
-I , 30
+, Manual.

+Has adopted The Executive Establish a Has the power to

+a Charter 23 Compensation formal and Review (if any) of

+Remuneration 1 2 1 Committee transparent the existing

+assists and procedure for Human Resources

+23313C3 4114 p. occurre joi